cp3402-students/cp3402-2021-site-cp3402-project-team02/site.md

 7. Open the Theme Header PHP file (`header.php`) and replace `<!-- REPLACE THIS COMMENT WITH META-SLIDER SHORTCODE PHP CODE -->` with the PHP code you copied to your clipboard.

 8. Save the theme file and confirm that the plugin is working properly by visiting any page on the website.

+## Footer Customisation
+The Jazzy theme allows for several links that are represented visually with an icon to be added to the footer.
+Follow the steps below to do this.

+1. In the WordPress admin panel and select `Appearance > Menus` from the left navigation sidebar.

+2. Click the `create a new menu` button.

+3. Call the new menu `Footer` and assign it to the `Footer Menu` display location.

+3. To add a link, select `Custom Links` under the `Add menu items` menu and enter the URL of the link that you wish to add.
+Enter an icon name from [Font Awesome](https://fontawesome.com/icons?d=gallery&p=2) into the `Link Text` field and click `Add to menu` when done.